DjayselPessoa/projetoPFN/CONTRIBUTING.md

 - Folder defEscolha contains the bridge between the main function and the contents

 - Opening.py is now the initial file to run.
+- t
+- The file Inicio.py starts the aplication